 We love in-person retreats and we encourage Questers to participate in them whenever possible, however with the recent travel challenges we understand that it’s not always affordable or possible.

-Especially for first timers, an online retreat is a great way to test the waters, see what a retreat is like from the comfort of your own home and then decide if an in-person retreat is the next step.
+Especially for first timers, an online retreat is a great way to test the waters, see what a retreat is like from the comfort of your own home and then decide if an in-person retreat is right the next step for you.
 For seasoned ‘retreaters’, being able to complete immersive learning on a more regular basis is the best way to solidify your knowledge and refine your personal practice.

 How do I achieve the best results?

 Our goal is to help you achieve improved wellbeing by learning new skills to assist in your Quest for self-growth and increased potential.
-As part of this experience, repeating lessons can help you better integrate your new knowledge into your current lifestyle with greater ability to change your habits permanently.
+As part of this experience, revisiting the lessons that supported you most will help to better integrate what you've learned into your current lifestyle.
 Then as you improve your skills and hone your interests you can immerse yourself further into courses specific to your needs.

-If you want to improve mobility, health, overall wellbeing or clarity of mind and reduce stress, then a variety of our retreats and courses will help you achieve this.
+If you want to improve mobility, health, wellbeing, clarity of mind or stress reduction, then a variety of our retreats, therapies and courses will help you achieve this.
 If participating in retreats on a regular basis is something you can achieve, this will help reinforce any new lifestyle habits.
-The one thing we do know is that change takes consistent effort over a period of time, there is no shortcut to changing behaviours and adopting a new lifestyle.
+The one thing we do know is that change takes consistent effort over a period of time, there is no shortcut to changing behaviours and adopting new practises.
 If your goal is to make big changes, then you will need to commit to a regular routine of participating in the areas you want to improve.

 As an example, implementing 20 minutes of mindful movement and activity per day may be a great start.
-This may be a blend of exercise, journaling, meditation, goal writing, reviewing your progress for the week, looking at a healthy meal plan for the coming week and even just taking time out for yourself to sit and reflect on the wonderful commitment you are making to yourself.
+This may be a blend of exercise, journaling, meditation, goal setting, reviewing your progress, looking for healthy meal plans or even just taking time out out of your day to sit and reflect on the wonderful commitment you are making to yourself.

-If finding time to continue practising your new learnings is challenging, going to bed a little earlier and setting the alarm clock to wake 30 minutes earlier are simple tricks to help you start implementing your new routine.
-Consistency is the key, participating in your new found skills and continuing to practise them over time will help achieve the desired outcome.
+If finding time to continue practising your new learnings is challenging, going to bed a little earlier and setting the alarm clock to wake 30 minutes earlier is one simple trick to help you start implementing your new routine.
+Consistency is the key, participating in your new found skills and continuing to practice them over time will help you achieve your desired wellness goals.

 Top tips for having a positive mindset for your Quest